qquppsala/data_science/README.md

-# jita
+# Some examples from Yandex.Practicum

-my practice path
+Main tree